 23 February 2015

-Because of Ebola, public schools in Guinea, Liberia and Sierra Leone remained closed after the July-August 2014 break, depriving five million children of months of education.
-Public schools started to re-open in Guinea on 19 January, and WFP has gradually begun to resume its school feeding programme on the last week of January.
+Due to the Ebola outbreak, public schools in Guinea, Liberia and Sierra Leone remained closed after their July-August 2014 break, depriving five million children of their education.
+On 19 January, public schools in Guinea began to gradually reopen, and WFP has begun to resume its school feeding programme on the last week of January.

 4 February 2015